 Dog Treat Icings

 Hard-set dog treat icing is something many folks are keen to try.
 Sugar-based human royal icing is not suitable for dogs, but arrowroot or tapioca flour and water can be used to make a basic hard-set icing.
 It’s sugar-free, but still high GI (and low value-add other than looks), so this sort of icing is still best reserved for extra special treats.
 It’s also prone to cracking unless the treats are carefully prepped and/or additional ingredients are added to the icing mixture.
-You can read more in our post about using homemade hard-set icing for dog treats.

 Melt-and Set Dog Treat Coatings and Dips

-Tip: Yogurt and/or carob drops are often sweetened, whether you are buying them from the human baking good section or specially marketed dog treats.
+Yogurt melts and/or carob drops are often sweetened, whether you are buying them from the human baking good section or specially marketed dog treats.
 There’s nothing wrong with an occasional special treat, but always read the ingredients to know what you’re buying, eating, or sharing.